×

 If you suffered discrimination in the workplace because of a disability, you may be entitled to recover damages for back pay, front pay, lost benefits, emotional distress, and even your attorney fees.
 You may also be entitled to receive punitive damages if you can prove that the employer engaged in a discriminatory practice with malice, oppression, or fraud.

 As with all legal matters, deadlines are critical.
-Contact a seasoned San Francisco disability discrimination attorney at the Law Office of Jeannette A. Vaccaro today to receive a no-obligation case consultation.
+Contact a seasoned San Francisco disability discrimination attorney at the Law Offices of Jeannette A. Vaccaro PC today to receive a no-obligation case consultation.

 Think You May